ENGAGE HELP CENTER

 Engage also supports several additional constructs.

-Question values: Values provided as answers in the activity questions can be applied in calculations via the construct Question in the Operations list.
+a) Values provided as answers in the activity questions can be applied in calculations via the construct Constant/Question.
 Single-Line Input, Radio Button Group, Dropdown and Checkboxes questions can be added in calculations.

 If-statements: Use to return numeric values based on logical expressions.
 For example, you can use an If statement to check conditions and return a result accordingly.